I've been an online writer for years. I have many different interests, ranging from anime and Japanese culture to animals and art.

-Unlike Christine Daae’s costumes that have more differences between the movie and the musical, the Phantom’s costume are pretty close to each other betweens the adaptations.
+Unlike Christine Daae’s costumes that have more differences between the movie and the musical, the Phantom’s costume are pretty close to each other between the adaptations.

 There is a split on points for the costumes but it considering the crux of the Phantom’s character is his face the musical has the better costumes plus the movie doesn’t have a fedora also the points didn't matter.

 Musical has the better costumes.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.